Kimbohlovette/Trivia/README.md

 ### *[ GET ] http://localhost:5000/categories*

+- Endpoint to get all categories as a dictionary object all keys being the category id's and values the category types.

 - **Request data**: No data or parameters required

 - **Request aguments**: No data or parameters required